 If you know you want to avoid a nursing home, assisted living facility, or any situation where you will need prolonged periods of in-home care, regular exercise before the age of 65 may be the way to protect your independence in old age.

-The Correlation Between Cardiovascular Exercise and Alzheimer's Disease
+Correlation Between Aerobic Exercise and Alzheimer's

 Regular exercise makes bones stronger and less fragile; one of the prime contributors to fragility in elderly patients includes a loss of muscle tone and bone density.
 You can protect your body from both by incorporating regular exercise into your routine on a semi-daily basis.